GoogleForCreators/web-stories-wp/readme.txt

 **Release Date:** July 13, 2021.

-* New feature: automated optimization of animated GIFs
+* New feature: animated GIFs are now automatically optimized as videos.
-* New feature: Completely overhauled pre-publish checklist and improved checks.
+* New feature: freshly redesigned checklist (now located next to the help center).
-* New feature: Optimize existing videos inserted via the WordPress media library.
+* New feature: optimize existing videos in the WordPress media library.
-* New feature: Added image cropping when choosing publisher logo and poster image in the editor.
+* New feature: crop publisher logo and poster images directly in the editor.
-* Added 9 brand new templates for creators to choose from.
+* New feature: 9 new templates for creators to choose from.
-* Bumped minimum version requirements to PHP 7.0+ and WordPress 5.5+
+* Minimum requirements are now PHP 7.0+ and WordPress 5.5+.
-* Ensured compatibility with WordPress 5.8.
+* Compatibility with WordPress 5.8.

 = 1.8.1 =